 Please click on the relevant sections below for further information

-The PSNI is required under Principle 1 (Meeting user needs) of the Code of Practice for Official Statistics, to publish information about users’ experiences of statistical services, data quality and the format and timing of reports.
+Pillar 3 of the Code of Practice for Official Statistics relates to value and recommends a range of ways in which this can be achieved, including regular review of the usefulness of the statistics and public engagement.
+For this reason, PSNI publish information about users’ experiences of statistical services, data quality and the format and timing of reports.
 Any interaction with key users of PSNI statistics usually falls into one of the three groups highlighted below:

 i) Engagement with users through regular user group meetings or correspondence– these are held with key users throughout the year and normally involve PSNI statisticians and policy & statistical colleagues in other NI government departments or in other criminal justice agencies but do also involve external interest groups.